L0615T1C5-216AC-9437/AS-Plugin/README.md

 List your currently installed plugins/mods by running the `mods` command.
 If you want to adjust any settings, just change the settings.json

+### Configuring

+To modify settings, modify the settings.json file.

 It should look like this
 ```
 {